Santiago Graf: Life

 Graf brewed various types of light colored ambers but seemed uninterested in pale beers like the popular Pilsener style.
 Disappointed with the quality of malt and hops available locally, he imported all his hops from Europe and most of his malt from the United States.
 In addition, he set up his own malting facilities in Mexico, using barley imported from the United States.
 Graf was able to increase the acidity of his mash by increasing the percentage of dark malts in his recipes thereby counteracting the high alkalinity of brewing water available in Mexico, with the alkalinity simultaneously mellowing the acidic flavors of the dark malts in the final product.
 The result was a popular, mellow, darker style of Vienna lager.
 The popularity of the Toluca y Mexico beers was such that Graf frequently had difficulty filling orders and was forced to seek outside investors to rapidly increase production.

-Current popular brands of Graf style Viennas include major brands such as Victoria, Negra Modelo, Nocha Buena, and Dos Equis Amber.

-Graf died on August 31, 1904, from endocarditis vegetations as a complication of an ongoing infection, and is buried in Toluca, Mexico.
+Graf died near Xalapa on August 31, 1904, from endocarditis vegetations as a complication of an ongoing infection, and is buried in Toluca, Mexico.